savwiley/resources/README.md

 * [Transparent Textures](https://www.transparenttextures.com/) - large collection of transparent textures, easy to search, customize, and preview
 * [bgfons](https://bgfons.com/) - large collection of non-transparent images, scroll a few rows down to get away from ShutterStock
+* [Indieground](https://indieground.net/shop-category/freebies/) - lots of textures and other resources, free and otherwise

 ### :busts_in_silhouette: Dark Theme & Low Contrast Guides